mt-ag/apex-excel-gateway/README.md

 ![1](https://user-images.githubusercontent.com/61868531/137754438-47ebd4b8-836f-4b8b-b20f-655c82aab4bf.JPG)

 ### 1. Create Template
-#### First Step is to create a new Excel template.
+#### First step is to create a new Excel template

 ![1 1](https://user-images.githubusercontent.com/61868531/137742216-778090fb-6712-4431-8664-6dab604a1c15.JPG)

-1) Click "Create Template" and follow the wizard.
+1) Click "Create Template" and follow the wizard
-2) Give your Template an unique Name.
+2) Give your template a unique name
-3) Optional you can enter a deadline which is needed to calculate when the application will send reminders.
+3) Optional you can enter a deadline which is needed to calculate when the application will send reminders
-4) And optional too, you can enter a maximum number of rows which indicates how many rows are available to the editor.
+4) And optional too, you can enter a maximum number of rows which indicates how many rows are available to the editor

-#### Second step is to add column headings to the template.
+#### Second step is to add column headings to the template

 ![1 21](https://user-images.githubusercontent.com/61868531/137754872-922cdb40-70dd-48ef-b15a-c3e920a66c3b.jpg)

-1) Drag and drop the titles from the left area (1) to the right (2).
+1) Drag and drop the titles from the left area (1) to the right (2)
-Use the up or down arrows to change the order.
+Use the up or down arrows to change the order
 The title can be deleted with the recycle bin
 3) If you need new titles, click "Add Header" (3)

 ![1 3](https://user-images.githubusercontent.com/61868531/137885822-9b911807-cc3a-4e7e-8842-51c744129d07.JPG)

-1) Enter the Name of the Title
+1) Enter the name of the title
 2) Enter the width for the column in your Excel Spreadsheet
 3) If the column in your table needs validation, choose one here (for example number, date, email...)
 4) If you want the column shows a dropdown list, enter the values here

-#### Next step is to add header-groups to the template (optional).
+#### Next step is to add header-groups to the template (optional)

 ![1 4](https://user-images.githubusercontent.com/61868531/137750291-d3f11533-a68d-4312-ace8-2ad34250e883.JPG)

-Choose a heading group for each column that needs merge cells.
+Choose a heading group for each column that needs merge cells
-If you need new header-groups, click on "Add Header-Group" and create a new one.
+If you need new header-groups, click on "Add Header-Group" and create a new one
-For this you have to enter the name, background and font color.
+For this you have to enter the name, background and font color

-#### The next step is to set the background and font color for the columns.
+#### The next step is to set the background and font color for the columns

 ![1 5](https://user-images.githubusercontent.com/61868531/137751600-ed97bf9c-509f-43c6-8b07-b3482b80ec86.JPG)

-You can use the Color Picker for this.
+You can use the Color Picker for this

 #### In the last step, formulas or min/max values can be set for the validations